manabapp/TcpShark/README.md

 - `-C`
 Displays a result in colorless.
 In default, displays colorfully with ANSI color escape sequences.
-If piping the result to `less` command, please specify with `-R` option.
+If piping the result to `less` command, specifies with `-R` option.
     ~~~
     $ tcpshark -r tcpdump.pcap -s 0 | less -R
     ~~~